 Puppies should be treated with a registered anthelmintic labelled for use in puppies at 2 weeks of age (to prevent vertically acquired infections becoming patent) and then every 2 weeks until 8 weeks of age.
 Treat the dam at the same time.
 Following this, dogs should be dewormed monthly.
-Refer to Table 1 for details on recommended frequency of
+Refer to Table 1 for details on recommended frequency of administration for individual anthelmintics.

-TroCCAP : Guidelines for the diagnosis, treatment and control of canine endoparasites in the tropics.
-First Edition May 2017 administration for individual anthelmintics.
 For further control options, refer to the General Considerations and Recommendations section.